oscarbranson/latools/Supplement/README.md

-# Supplemental Data and Analysis
+# Supplementary Data and Analysis

 This folder contains supplementary data and data analysis information for the examples presented in Branson et al (sub.).